NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 **Main**

-1. User selects a gizmo G0 from the grid, the gizmo then becomes highlighted.
+1. The user selects a gizmo G0 from the grid, the gizmo then becomes highlighted.

 2. ???
 Status label "<gizmoID> trigger selected, now connect to an action". ???

-3. User selects a gizmo Gi from the grid, the gizmo becomes highlighted in a different way.
+3. The user selects a gizmo Gi from the grid, the gizmo becomes highlighted in a different way.

 4. Go to 3 or stop.

 **A3**

-1. If Gi doesn't have an action, notify user and go back to M3.
+1. If Gi doesn't have an action, notify the user and go back to M3.

-**Postconditions:** G0 trigger is now connected to Gi action where i is in [1..39].
+**Postconditions: the ** G0 trigger is now connected to Gi action where i is in [1..39].

 ---